sahilrajput03/sahilrajput03/lineflow/a-REVIEWS.md

 ## Reviews

 - Vinay Parashar: Super, Ultra, High & Lazer Focus utility for decent readers.
+  - Feedback: Automatic completion of "mark as finished" when reading end line.
 - Samaksh Grover:
 To be able to change:
   - fontFamily